 Septic System Services

+One of the most common septic system services is a regularly scheduled tank pumping and cleaning.
 Pumping a septic tank is something that should be done every 2 to 4 years, or every 3 to 5 years.
 The reason that pumping is important is that when you look at a septic system as a whole, consider how it is used; think about the amount of water that continues to filter through the system, as well as the wastes that break down over the years.
-Cleaning out the system and septic tank is a crucial element to owning a septic tank.
+Hiring septic tank cleaners to clean out the system and septic tank is a crucial element to owning a septic tank.
 The wastes that you eliminate are broken down within the tank, which eventually results in it needing to be cleaned out.
 By doing this you will not only save yourself money down the road by keeping the system fresh and cleansed, but also keeping your personal health a top priority.

 For all of your tank pumping and cleansing needs, Septic Medic is the best choice for a host of septic cleaning services.
 Contact us at 570-828-7444 for more information!